benday-inc/download-artifact/README.md

 - `repository_owner` - name of the repository account owner
 - `repository_name` - name of the repository
 - `workflow_name` - name of the workflow that created the artifact
-- `branch_name` - name of the branch that the workflow should run off of
+- `run_id` - id of the pipeline run that you want to download an artifact from
 - `download_path` - location on the agent to download the artifact to.
 - `download_filename` - download the artifact file as this filename